galasa-dev/galasa.dev/src/markdown-pages/docs/managers/core-manager.md

 public String property;
 ```

 In this example, if the property _test.projectA.first.choice.data_ is found in the CPS, then this is extracted for use in the test.
-If _test.projectA.first.choice.data_ is not found, then property _test.projectA.choice.data_ is used instead.
+If _test.projectA.first.choice.data_ is not found, then property _test.projectA.first.data_ is used instead.

 </details>